powerline/powerline/docs/source/overview.rst

 .. note:: Make sure that you install the package for Python 2.
 For distros like Arch Linux you'll have to run ``pip2`` instead of ``pip``.

+.. note:: This project is currently unavailable on the PyPI due to a naming conflict with an unrelated project.

 Distribution-specific packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^